 Students are expected to meet financial obligations to the University within the designated time allowed.
 Registration fees are payable at registration, except for that portion of the registration fee that may be temporarily deferred, but payable later in scheduled payments as part of an installment payment agreement.
 Students are not entitled to enter classes or laboratories until their appropriate fees and deposits have been paid.
 Other charges are due at registration or within ten days after a bill is rendered by the University, or according to special payment instructions that may be listed on the bill or agreement.

-Payments made for registration purposes may be made by cash, cashier’s check, personal check, money order, or pin debit in the Bursar’s Office.
+Payments made for registration purposes may be made by cash, cashier’s check, personal check, or money order in the Bursar’s Office.
 All checks and money orders are accepted subject to final payment.
-Online payments may be made by E-Check, debit, MasterCard, Visa, American Express, JCB, China Union, Diner’s Club, or Discover.
+Online payments may be made by E-Check, MasterCard, Visa, American Express, JCB, China Union, Diner’s Club, or Discover.

 The Texas Legislature has authorized collection of tuition and fees during a fall or spring semester by one of two methods: payment in full in advance of the beginning of the semester or payment in installments under a payment plan option .
 A nonrefundable fee of $30 is charged for enrolling in an installment payment plan.
 Failure to make a timely payment for the first installment may result in loss of class schedule (first installment payment due before first class day or on the day the student registers if on or after the first class day).
 Failure to make timely payment on any remaining installment will cause accrual of late charges.